-- 1.8 The ultimate sanction of the presumption in favour of sustainable development introduces a test, which has become known in legal cases as 'the tilted balance,' in favour of granting permission for housing development.
-This test states that permission should be granted unless: (i) policies in the NPPF that protect areas or assets of particular importance provide a clear reason for refusing the development proposed or (ii) where any adverse impacts of approving the development proposed would significantly and demonstrably outweigh the benefits. - 1.9 In this scenario, it is likely that the Council will come under pressure to approve inappropriate development (i.e. development conflicting with adopted policies of the Development Plan) as developers seek to rely on the titled balance arguments in favour of housing delivery.
+- ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole. - 1.8 While paragraph 12 of the NPPF further states, "The presumption in favour of sustainable development does not change the statutory status of the development plan as the starting point for decision-making.
+Where a planning application conflicts with an up-to-date development plan (including any neighbourhood plans that form part of the development plan), permission should not usually be granted.
+Local planning authorities may take decisions that depart from an up-to-date development plan, but only if material considerations in a particular case indicate that the plan should not be followed." - 1.9 In this scenario, it is likely that the Council will come under pressure to approve inappropriate development (i.e. development conflicting with adopted policies of the Development Plan) as developers seek to rely on the arguments 'tilting' the balance in favour of housing delivery.
 This may lead to an increase in planning appeals as adopted policies of the Development Plan are tested against the presumption in favour of sustainable development.
 The worst-case scenario for the Council would be the loss of vitally important lower value uses such as offices, shops, hotels, pubs, restaurants and community uses to residential development. - 1.10 The more general and obvious consequence of a failure to build in Kensington and Chelsea is fewer homes are built to meet demand and need, which exacerbates the unaffordability of homes.
 Fewer new market homes also mean fewer new community homes.
 This is because building new market housing funds the construction of community homes for those on lower and middle incomes.